jeffpar/pcjs.v1/devices/pc8080/machine/invaders/README.md

 Space Invaders (Under Construction)
 ---

-This is the first test of [PC8080](/modules/pc8080/), a new 8080-based machine emulator being added to the PCjs Project.
+This is a test of [PC8080](/modules/pc8080/), a new 8080-based machine emulator being added to the PCjs Project.
 It's a work-in-progress, so there's not much to look at yet.
 And the goal is not to build yet-another Space Invaders/Arcade Machine emulator -- that's been done many times over -- but to start with a well-understood 8080-based machine architecture that doesn't need a lot of peripherals, and use it as the